Outside of work, I enjoy playing badminton and swimming quite often. I'm also

 computer vision, and I look forward to supporting more learners in the future.
 I particularly

-encourage students with diverse backgrounds or unconventional academic paths, similar to my own, to connect and
+encourage students with diverse backgrounds or unconventional academic paths, similar to my own, to

 explore opportunities for growth and research.